GeorgeAdamon/JobSystem_IndirectInstancing_Testbed/README.md

 # Unity Job System & Indirect Instancing Testbed
 Testbed project exploring the performance of Unity's Job System / Burst compiler combined with GPU mesh instancing (using the [DrawMeshInstancedIndirect](https://docs.unity3d.com/ScriptReference/Graphics.DrawMeshInstancedIndirect.html) function, and passing Job System's NativeArrays directly to the shaders as ComputeBuffers).

+The functionality provided by this project is slowly becoming obsolete, as the Visual Effect Graph can handle **at least** an order of magnitude more particles at comparable frame rates.
+It's still a good example for basic DOTS data generation & useful for situations where the use of GPU / VFX Graph is not preferred.

 _Tested on Unity 2022.1.2f1_

 ## Index